Futuray-pgm/magic-tech/README.md

 # magic-tech
-A minetest mod focused on magic based technology.
+A minetest mod focused on technology based magic.

+**⚠️ We are looking for developers, modelers, texture and sound creators!
+Contact me on Discord if you are interrested : my pseudo is __futuray__**

 - On contentDB : _[https://content.minetest.net/packages/Futuray-pgm/magic_tech/](https://content.minetest.net/packages/Futuray-pgm/magic_tech/)_
 - On Internet : _[https://futuray-pgm.github.io/magic-tech-website/](https://futuray-pgm.github.io/magic-tech-website/)_